nikapps/saman-ussd/README.md

 }
 ~~~

-If given codes are incorrect:
+If the given codes are incorrect:

 ~~~php
 return (new ProductInfoResponse())